Sara Sampaio Flaunts Flawless Figure In Barely There Crop Top

-Nearly a month after the Victoria Secret Angels rocked their wings down the runway on November 8, the ladies gathered again last night on December 2 to watch the airing of their highly anticipated Victoria’s Secret Fashion Show on television, and though they did not wear lingerie to the event the models still stunned in some amazing outfits.
+Nearly a month after the Victoria Secret Angels rocked their wings down the runway on November 8, the ladies gathered again last night on December 2 to watch the airing of their highly anticipated Victoria’s Secret Fashion Show on television, and though they did not wear lingerie to the event, the models still stunned in some amazing outfits.

-Victoria Secret Angel Sara Sampaio stepped out on the town last night in three-piece ensemble that featured a pattern that the Daily Mail noted looked like it came straight out of Alicia Silverstone’s hit 90’s film “Clueless.”
-The model rocked a skimpy, barely there crop top–which truly resembled more of a bandeau bra that flaunted an ample amount of cleavage and put her incredibly toned body on display for the world to envy in.
+Victoria Secret Angel Sara Sampaio stepped out on the town last night in a three-piece ensemble that featured a pattern that the Daily Mail noted looked like it came straight out of Alicia Silverstone’s hit 90s film Clueless.
+The model rocked a skimpy, barely-there crop top, which truly resembled more of a bandeau bra that flaunted an ample amount of cleavage and put her incredibly toned body on display for the world to envy.

-She paired the barely there top with an equally-as-risque matching miniskirt that hardly grazed the model’s upper thigh, giving way to her long, lean legs.
-She added a third piece of a matching jacket to the ensemble that appeared to be longer than skirt itself, and wore a simple, strappy pair of black stiletto sandals to complete the look.
+She paired the barely-there top with an equally-as-risque matching miniskirt that hardly grazed the model’s upper thigh, giving way to her long, lean legs.
+She added a third piece of a matching jacket to the ensemble that appeared to be longer than skirt itself and wore a simple, strappy pair of black stiletto sandals to complete the look.

 A long, gold chain necklace skimmed Sara’s enviable body as it plunged underneath her crop top and wrapped around her hips just above the skirt, and she carried her belongings in a tiny black square purse that was dainty enough to keep eyes on her bold patterned outfit and flawless figure.